 Northside Hospital Cancer Institute is more than Georgia’s largest and most comprehensive community cancer program.
 We’re experts who care about the people and the communities we serve.
-You can rely on our experienced care team for the knowledge, strength and dedication you deserve in the fight against stomach cancer.
+You can rely on our experienced care team for the knowledge, strength and dedication you deserve in the fight against stomach cancer, also called gastric cancer.

 Northside Hospital Cancer Institute never underestimates the power of teamwork when it comes to cancer diagnosis and treatment.
 That’s why our gastric cancer treatment team includes an extensive number of specialists with an unwavering focus on getting you well.

-The right team to meet your needs may include gastroenterologists, colorectal surgeons, surgical oncologists or medical and radiation oncologists, along with pathologists and radiologists.
+The right team to meet your needs may include gastroenterologists, colorectal surgeons, surgical oncologists, medical and radiation oncologists, along with pathologists and radiologists.
 Your care team may also include:

-Stomach cancer, also known as gastric cancer, is more common in less developed countries.
+Stomach or gastric cancer, is more common in less developed countries.
 Over the last decade, the number of new cases in the United States has steadily declined.

-Any cancer diagnosis is difficult, but our oncology nurse navigators are here to help guide you every step of the way — through testing and treatment, and into survivorship.
-They can explain your care plan, answer your questions, coordinate care and connect you with our comprehensive support and survivorship resources.
+Any cancer diagnosis is difficult, but our oncology nurse navigators are here to help guide you through treatment and into survivorship.
+They can explain your care plan, answer your questions, help to coordinate care and connect you with our comprehensive support and survivorship resources.